MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/bootstrap-version-5.md

 1. From the toolbar, set the **Enable Bootstrap version 5 for new sites (preview)** toggle to the **on** position.

 These actions install the packages needed for Bootstrap version 5.
-Once the install is complete, the a message confirming the installation displays.
+Once the install is complete, a message confirming the installation displays.

 Now sites you create in this environment use Bootstrap version 5.